feast-dev/feast/docs/getting-started/third-party-integrations.md

 We integrate with a wide set of tools and technologies so you can make Feast work in your existing stack.
 Many of these integrations are maintained as plugins to the main Feast repo.

 {% hint style="info" %}
 Don't see your offline store or online store of choice here?
-Check our our guides to make a custom one!
+Check out our guides to make a custom one!

 * [Adding a new offline store](../how-to-guides/adding-a-new-offline-store.md)
 * [Adding a new online store](../how-to-guides/adding-support-for-a-new-online-store.md)